Requirements for Fellow of Neurocritical Care

 Leadership in the Field of Neurocritical Care

-Activity in this area must include participation in leadership and organizations that are devoted to the education, practice, administration, and/or research in neurocritical care.
-This generally means regional or national elected positions.
-Some activity in the Neurocritical Care Society is required; however, active involvement in task forces or special contributions to committee work in other societies may be recognized.
-Activity in other critical care or neurological or neurosurgical societies can similarly be recognized.
+Activity in this area must include leadership in organizations that are devoted to education, practice, administration, and/or research in neurocritical care.
+This generally means regional or national elected leadership positions, although other examples will be considered if the applicant’s leadership contributions are clearly articulated.
+Significant activity in the Neurocritical Care Society is required; however, active involvement in task forces or special contributions to committee work in other critical care, neurological, or neurosurgical societies may be recognized.
+A description of contributions made while in the leadership role must be included.

 - Examples Include:

-- Section Chair, Director, Councilor, Chancellor, or the equivalent of neurocritical care sections in affiliated critical care, neurological, nursing, pharmacy or allied health societies
+- Section Chair, Director, Council Member, Chancellor, or the equivalent of neurocritical care sections in an affiliated critical care, neurological, nursing, pharmacy or allied health societies

-- Director of a task force related to neurocritical care
+- Leader of a committee or task force related to neurocritical care

 - Board membership in societies related to neurocritical care